phalcon-orphanage/docs/en/reference/dispatching.rst

         // Execute the action
         call_user_func_array(array($controller, $actionName .
 "Action"), $params);

-        // Finished should be reloaded to check if the flow was forwarded to another controller
+        // '$finished' should be reloaded to check if the flow
+        // was forwarded to another controller
-        // $finished = false;
+        $finished = true;
     }

 The code above lacks validations, filters and additional checks, but it demonstrates the normal flow of operation in the dispatcher.